zemfrog/zemfrog/README.rst

-Zemfrog is a simple framework for building web or APIs with flask.
+Zemfrog is a boilerplate for flask.
-Which focuses on an application structure that can be managed easily.
+Which focuses on building API structures that are easy to customize, flexible and manageable!
-We believe zemforg can speed up your work with flask and please help us develop this framework!
+We believe zemfrog can speed up your work with flask and please help us develop this boilerplate!

 * Free software: MIT license
 * Documentation: https://zemfrog.readthedocs.io.